The Hidden Risks of Keeping Your License Plates After Selling Your Car

 The 91-Day Danger Zone: License Suspension

 The fines, however, are only the beginning of potential consequences.
 After 91 days, the DMV can suspend your license.
-Another important consideration is that paying the fines after this point doesn't guarantee you'll get your license back, especially if you've had similar lapses in the past 36 months.
+Another important consideration is that paying the fines after this point doesn't always result in your license being reinstated, especially if you've had similar lapses in the past 36 months.

 For many CNY drivers, this could mean a major disruption to your daily life.
 Suddenly, that commute to work becomes a lot more complicated.